AusSRC/WALLABY_pipelines/README.md

 ## Configuration

-See [documentation](https://aussrc.github.io/WALLABY_workflows/) for configuration of the end-to-end WALLABY workflow.
+See [documentation](https://aussrc.github.io/WALLABY_workflows/) for configuration of the WALLABY workflow.

 ## Execution